 But at the very least, there is this: that nobody asks to be born, much less into whatever condition and inheritance, rich or poor, you are born into.

 And so, perhaps in a symbolic way for an entire world (in which Britain's inherited monarchy now stands as the most prominent) this inherited presumption stands at least symbolically for that universal and ineluctable fact - that for any human, your life, if you're lucky, may offer you ways to make something good and helpful of whatever it is that you're given to start with.

 At this point, the subject can get horrendously contentious; Britain's anti-monarchists, though they don't seem to have a prominent voice or threatening political movement these days, have heartfelt complaints and proposals for better and more justified systems.

 For the present, the current incumbents in the golden prison seem, at least, to have done a decent job of perceiving what the deep meanings and unique job of the inherited head of state in Britain may be - myriad signals of national identity and continuity that could, perhaps, not be so easily delivered by the British head of government.

-(Elizabeth II is now conferring weekly with her 12th prime minister, as she has with all of them, starting with Winston Churchill, who is said to have held her truly in awe, choked up when the new young queen gave a broadcast speech promising to serve her people for her entire life, “be it short or long.”)
+(Elizabeth II is now conferring weekly with her 12 th prime minister, as she has with all of them, starting with Winston Churchill, who is said to have held her truly in awe, choked up when she gave a radio speech promising to serve her people for her entire life, "be it short or long.")

 It's about group survival, group cohesion - something to rally around, together.